-Clinical General Requirements: (These are strictly enforced).
+B. Clinical/Lab General Requirements: (These are strictly enforced).

+- a.
 No part of the NWACC nursing student uniform, including name badges shall be worn in non-school-sponsored events.
-Any time the student is representing NWACC they must adhere to the dress policy, unless otherwise noted from your instructor on canvas.

-The official name tag, two uniforms tops and two pants (or skirts, knee length) are purchased from Uniform Corner.
-The official NWACC patch is also purchased at the Uniform Corner or SNA.
+Any time the student is representing NWACC they must adhere to the dress policy, unless otherwise noted from your instructor on canvas. - b.
+The official name tag, two uniforms tops and two pants (or skirts, knee length) may be purchased from the NWACC bookstore.
+The official NWACC patch is purchased through SNA.